Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-node/README.md

                         file=/etc/icinga2/secrets/storage`.
   --scope SCOPE         Huawei OceanStor Pacific API scope.
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Pacific API URL.
+URL to the endpoint.
   --username USERNAME   Huawei OceanStor Pacific API username.
+Username.
-  -v, --verbose         Print what every API request returned, so the
+  -v, --verbose         Makes this plugin verbose during the operation.
+Useful
-                        appliance's own answers can be read while working out how it reports something.
-The output is as long as those answers are, and session tokens are redacted.
+                        for debugging and seeing what is going on under the hood.
+Appends what every API request returned, so the appliance's own answers can be read while working out how it reports something.
+Session tokens are redacted.
-                        Meant for the command line, not for a service definition.
+                        The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-pacific-node/